Join the swing of events to celebrate New Year’s Eve and have a wonderful start to the year!

 Jeongdongjin Beach, a romantic beach in front of a vintage train station.

 The New Year is drawing close and it’s time to start making plans!
 Join one of these New Year celebrations and greet the New Year in the Korean way during your stay in Korea.
-It will be a memorable beginning of the year 2018!
+It will be a memorable beginning to the year 2020!

 To find out more about Korea’s winter wonders and New Year’s events, visit Trazy.com, Korea’s #1 Travel Shop.